tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 ### 5. Instructor Do: Walking into the Algorithms Forest (5 min)

-In this lesson, students will be introduced to tree based algorithms and the `sklearn` modules that implements this algorithms family.
+In this lesson, students will be introduced to tree-based algorithms and the `sklearn` modules that implements this algorithmic family.

-Open the lesson slides, go to the _Walking into the Algorithms Forest_ section and highlight the following:
+Open the lesson slides, go to the _Walking into the Algorithms Forest_ section, and highlight the following:

-* Tree based algorithms are part of the supervised machine learning methods.
+* Tree-based algorithms are part of the supervised machine learning methods.

 * These kind of algorithms can be used to solve classification or regression problems.

-* These algorithms are quite often used in finance for assessing risk, preventing fraud or fighting money laundering.
+* These algorithms are quite often used in finance for assessing risk, preventing fraud, or fighting money laundering.

-* In contrast to linear models, tree based algorithms can map non-linear relationships in data.
+* In contrast to linear models, tree-based algorithms can map non-linear relationships in data.

 Explain to students that in linear models, the relationship among input variables can be represented as a straight line, while non-linear models have a different shape.

-Underline how a linear model that is fit to a non-linear dataset, would only be good part of the time and have huge errors the rest of the time due to non-linear data follows a different pattern.

 * Predicting the price of a house based on its size is an example of a linear problem.
+This is because, as a general rule, the size of the house is directly proportional to the price of the house.

-* Predicting if a credit applications is going to be fraudulent or not is an example of a non-linear problem.
+* Predicting if a credit application is going to be fraudulent or not may be an example of a non-linear problem due to the complex relationship between the input features and the output prediction.

+Explain that a linear model fit to non-linear data would only be a good approximation of points near the line and a bad approximation for points that vary from the line.

-Comment to students that the most used tree based algorithms are: decision trees, random forest, and gradient boosting trees.
+Explain to students that the most used tree-based algorithms are: decision trees, random forests, and gradient boosting trees.

-* `sklearn` has two modules that implement tree based algorithms that we will be covering Today.
+* `sklearn` has two modules that implement tree-based algorithms that we will be covering Today.

   * [`sklearn.tree`](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.tree) implements decision trees.